Corporate profits and U.S. economy chug along, defying recession fears

 Certainly some risks remain in place.

-Any collapse in U.S.-China trade talks that leads to an escalation of tariffs could end the relief surrounding the economy, according to Tony Roth, Chief Investment Officer for Wilmington Trust Investment Advisors Inc.
+Any collapse in U.S.-China trade talks that leads to an escalation of tariffs could end the relief surrounding the economy, according to Tony Roth, Chief Investment Officer for Wilmington Trust.

 “I don’t think China or the U.S. can afford to not get a deal done,” he said.
 “If they don’t get a deal done with China - to the point where there’s additional tariffs that come on - that would be catastrophic for markets.”